DevOluwapelumi/DevOluwapelumi/README.md

           With teamwork and vision, we breathe it to life, Navigating obstacles, embracing the strife.
-          A project's a testament to what we can achieve, When we dare to believe, and in purpose, we cleave.
+          A project is a testament to what we can achieve, When we dare to believe, and in purpose, we cleave.

           So, in the realm of possibilities, we dare to embark,